 If an instrument has been registered1 as a lasting power of attorney2 but a lasting power of attorney was not created3 a donee4 who acts in purported exercise of the power does not incur any liability5 because of the non-existence of the power6 and any transaction between the donee and another person is, in favour of that person, as valid as if the power had been in existence7.
-This applies whether or not the registration has been cancelled at the time of the act or transaction in question
+This applies whether or not the registration has been cancelled at the time of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.